jennaallen/football_schools/README.md

-# Football fans: a Data-Driven Approach to College Selection
+# Football Fans: A Data-Driven Approach to College Selection
 **Abstract**

 Using a dimensional model, data warehouse, and reporting I explored data from the College Scorecard and NCAA Division I FBS football games to create a data-driven approach to school selection for college football fans.